Venus Rings the Buzzer by Holiday Mathis - Boston Herald - Go Tech Daily

 ASTROLOGICAL QUESTION: “I am angry that my husband, a Pisces, is not a better father.
 He is not bad, but he is far from good.
 He plays with our 4-year-old, but after about 20 minutes he starts doing something more important for him is: business calling, online shopping, watching television.
 He just doesn’t have great parenting skills and is not interested in their development.
 I am angry that he is no longer interested in the development of our child and I feel that I do all the work.
 It’s just not fair.
 Signed, Leo Mom. ”

 CELEBRITY PROFILES: Christina Aguilera grew up in front of an audience, from “The Mickey Mouse Club” to “Genie in a Bottle” and beyond.
-Sagittarians are usually more worldly than their years can be explained, and Aguilera proves her refinement by playing with media perceptions, constantly changing her image and producing vocals that can be one of the best singers in the world.
+Sagittarians are usually more worldly than their years can explain, and Aguilera proves her sophistication by playing with media perceptions, constantly changing her image and producing vocals that can go to be one of the best singers in the world.

 Write Holiday Mathis on HolidayMathis.com.